deepinv/deepinv/docs/source/deepinv.loss.rst

 Introduction
 --------------------
-All losses inherit from the base class :meth:`deepinv.loss.Loss`, which is a meth:`torch.nn.Module`.
+All losses inherit from the base class :meth:`deepinv.loss.Loss`, which is a :meth:`torch.nn.Module`.

 .. autosummary::
    :toctree: stubs